-Place your chocolate in a microwave-safe bowl and microwave for 30 seconds.
+- Place your chocolate in a microwave-safe bowl and microwave for 30 seconds.
 Stir well.
 Return chocolate to microwave and heat for another 15 seconds and stir again.
 Continue heating chocolate for 15 seconds, stirring after each, until chocolate is completely melted and smooth.

-Allow chocolate to cool for at least 10-15 minutes, stirring occasionally.
+- Allow chocolate to cool for at least 10-15 minutes, stirring occasionally.
 You want chocolate to cool so that it is not hot to the touch, otherwise it will melt your butter and sugar and the frosting will not turn out.

-While the chocolate is cooling, place butter in a separate bowl and use a stand mixer or electric mixer to beat until creamy.
+- While the chocolate is cooling, place butter in a separate bowl and use a stand mixer or electric mixer to beat until creamy.

-Add melted, cooled chocolate and stir well.
+- Add melted, cooled chocolate and stir well.

-Gradually add sugar, scraping down the sides and bottom of bowl occasionally so that ingredients are well combined.
+- Gradually add sugar, scraping down the sides and bottom of bowl occasionally so that ingredients are well combined.

-Sprinkle in salt and vanilla extract, stir well.
+- Sprinkle in salt and vanilla extract, stir well.

-With mixer on low, gradually add heavy cream to frosting.
+- With mixer on low, gradually add heavy cream to frosting.
 Gradually increase speed to high and beat for 30 seconds.

-Pipe or spread frosting onto prepared, cooled baked good.
+- Pipe or spread frosting onto prepared, cooled baked good.

 ²ChocolateIf you don’t have semisweet chocolate bars you can use 1 cup (170g) of semisweet chocolate chips instead.

 ³ButterI recommend using unsalted butter, but if you only have salted on hand you can use that, just leave out the salt in this recipe.